pstrsr/hexagonal-example/README.md

 The supported use cases in the business layer can be inspected in the application module.
-Under application/src/main/java/de/strasser/peter/hexagonal/application/customer/port all the supported operations are clearly visible, which is a major selling point to structure your application in this way.
+Under application/src/main/java/de/strasser/peter/hexagonal/application/customer/port all the supported operations are clearly visible, which is a major selling point to structure our application in this way.

 ![img_1.png](documentation/ports.png)